obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 > [!released]
 > Numbered date ranges were introduced in Tasks 3.1.0.

+{: .released }
+Changing the first day of the week was introduced in Tasks 2.X.Y

 ### Troubleshooting date searches

 If your date searches are giving unexpected results, add an [[Explaining Queries|`explain`]] line to your query.